What is La Folle Journée ?

 The unique concept of La Folle Journée has expanded abroad with festivals taking place in Lisbon, Portugal from 2000, Bilbao, Spain from 2002, and Tokyo, Japan from 2005.
 La Folle Journée was also held in Kanazawa, Japan and Rio de Janeiro, Brazil in 2008, Niigata and Lake Biwa, Japan, Warsaw, Poland in 2010, Tosu City Japan in 2011, and Ekaterinburg, Russia in 2015 which all brought sensational success in each city.

 The evolution of the “Classical music revolution” in Tokyo.

 La Folle Journée was born in 1995 in the French port town of Nantes and came to Japan in 2005 as « La Folle Journée au Japon ».
 In 2007, there were over 1 million visitors, and in 2018 a total of 8.23 million visitors from its beginning in 2005, becoming the world’s largest classical music festival.
 In 2015, traditional themes were revamped by, for example, featuring the festival on one composer.
 Each year a unique theme is selected, creating programs that delve beyond generation, genre and country, enhancing the encounter with music with adventure and discovery.
 Since 2018, the music festival’s name changed from “La Folle Journée au Japon” to “La Folle Journée TOKYO” together with a new logo designed by the creative director Kashiwa Sato, revitalizing the festival’s identity.

-Ticket Purchase in ENGLISH is by telephone only.
+Ticket Purchase in ENGLISH.